enspiral/handbook/onboarding-info.md

 Enspiral Foundation

-## Week 2: Meet your Enspiral Buddy
+## Week 2: Meet your Enspiral Steward

-Kia ora
+Kia ora,
-Soon it will be time to meet your Enspiral Buddy!

-As well as the Member who invited you into Enspiral, we make sure every new Contributor has a welcome Buddy to help them on their social journey into the network.
-Above all else, Enspiral is a community and it’s our relationships with one-another that makes everything work.
+Above all else, Enspiral is a community and it’s our relationships with each other that make everything work.
+To help welcome you on your social journey into the network, you have been assigned a Steward.
+Your Steward looks after your relationship with the Enspiral network as a whole, and is your one guaranteed point of contact.

+In most cases, your Steward will be the Enspiral member who invited you to the network, but not always.

+Next steps:

+The Enspiral Operations team will send you an email in the next few days confirming the name of your steward, and prompting you to connect with them.
+After receiving this, contact your steward to arrange either a meet-up or video call.
+This will help you both to get to know each other.
+Your Steward will ask you questions to understand your intentions and aspirations coming into Enspiral, and introduce you to other people in the network who might share similar dreams.

 As a new Contributor, your job is to find the people within our network that most resonate with what you want to create in the world.
-Your Buddy is here to help.
+Your Steward is here to help.

-You will soon receive another email with an introduction to your buddy.
-After receiving this, contact them to arrange either a meet-up or video call.
-This will help you both to get to know each other.
-Your Buddy will ask you questions to understand your intentions and aspirations coming into Enspiral and introduce you to other people in the network who might share similar dreams.
-Here’s a suggested process the two of you can follow.
-Your Buddy will also be your first port of call for all your questions about Enspiral.

 Happy connecting!

 ## Week 3 email: So what does it mean to be an Enspiral Contributor?
 Kia ora,